YihengJi/CRFC-Football-robot-notes/build_log.md

 # Build Log

+## Date
-## 2026-03-26
+2026-03-26

-### Environment setup
+## Environment setup
 - Installed WSL and Ubuntu on Windows
-- Created Linux user account
+- Created a Linux user account
-- Installed required packages:
+- Installed required packages for the firmware build environment

+Main packages used:
 - git
 - cmake
 - gcc-arm-none-eabi
 - libnewlib-arm-none-eabi
 - build-essential

-### Repository setup
+## Repository setup
 - Cloned `starter-robot-firmware`
-- Initialized submodules with:
-  - `git submodule update --init --recursive`
+- Ran `git submodule update --init --recursive` to pull the required submodules

-### Build issues encountered
+## Issues and fixes

-- Package download timeout during installation of large ARM-related package
+### 1. Package download timeout
+A large ARM-related package timed out during installation.

+**Fix**
+I retried the installation and focused on the main required packages first.

-- Missing C++ compiler during CMake build
+### 2. Missing C++ compiler
-- Resolved by installing `build-essential`
+During the CMake build, the system reported that no C++ compiler could be found.

+**Fix**
+I installed `build-essential`, which provided `g++` and allowed the build process to continue.

-### Build result
+## Build output
-- Successfully built firmware in the `build` directory
+The firmware was built in the `build` directory.

-- Generated:
+Generated files:
 - `main_app.elf`
 - `main_app.uf2`

-### Current status
-- Software build environment is ready
-- Firmware has been compiled successfully
+## Status
-- Waiting for Raspberry Pi Pico W hardware for flashing and testing
+The software side is in place for now.
+The next hardware step will be flashing `main_app.uf2` to a Raspberry Pi Pico W and testing the robot firmware on the board.